SETH R. OGDEN, PH.D.

 Dr. Seth Ogden focuses his practice on patent litigation and the protection of clients’ trade secrets.
 He has extensive experience in the pharmaceutical, medical device, biotechnology, and chemical technology industries.
 His scientific background and years of experience in the laboratory give him a unique insight when working with clients in these industries.

-Seth litigates intellectual property cases throughout the country, in inter partes review proceedings before the U.S. Patent Trial and Appeal Board, and in the U.S. Court of International Trade.
+Seth litigates intellectual property cases throughout the country, in inter partes review proceedings before the U.S. Patent Trial and Appeal Board, and in Section 337 investigations before the International Trade Commission and has argued before the Federal Circuit.
 He is also experienced in pre-trial discovery work, claim analysis, and motions practice.
 Outside of litigation, Seth has proficiency in developing trade secret protection plans for clients ranging from industrial manufacturers to data analytics firms.

 Seth also maintains a robust veterans’ benefits pro bono practice assisting veterans with disability claims.
 He has pursued veterans’ claims to the Board of Veterans Appeals and the Court of Veterans Claims.
-Seth was honored with an Attorney for Justice Award in 2019 by the Tennessee Supreme Court for his pro bono work with veterans.
+Seth has been honored with an Attorney for Justice Award for several years by the Tennessee Supreme Court, most recently in 2020, for his pro bono work with veterans.

 - Earned a $1.64 million verdict in a trademark case involving infringement, unfair competition, and cyberpiracy.

 - Represented a multinational construction machinery manufacturer in two International Trade Commission (ITC) investigations (one as claimant and one as respondent) and obtained favorable outcomes in both.

 - Defended a major medical device manufacturer in a district court patent infringement dispute through summary judgment filing and obtained a settlement permitting the continued sale of the accused medical device.